Hosting a National AeroPress Championship

 8. Submit event details for approval

-At least four weeks prior to your proposed event date, you will need to submit your event information for approval.
+At least six weeks prior to your proposed event date, you will need to submit your event information for approval.
 This includes;

 - the date, time, and location of your event